instead-hub/instead/doc/stead3_en.md

 	return true, false

-In this mode perrished only the area of inventory.
+In this mode only the area of inventory will be redrawn.
 It is possible use of statuses like hours.

 In addition, INSTEAD there is the ability to track intervals the time in